joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/restore_gitlab.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/86896) in GitLab 15.0.

-WARNING:
-GitLab 17.1 and earlier are [affected by a race condition](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/158412) that can cause data loss.
-The problem affects repositories that have been forked and use GitLab [object pools](../repository_storage_paths.md#hashed-object-pools).
-To avoid data loss, **only restore backups by using GitLab
-17.2 or later**.

 When using [multiple repository storages](../repository_storage_paths.md), repositories from specific repository storages can be restored separately using the `REPOSITORIES_STORAGES` option.
 The option accepts a comma-separated list of